nkhine/iTools-Documentation/itools/handlers.rst

         Changes the content of the handler to the given text string.

 Here the method :meth:`set_data` expects a text string instead of a byte string.
 And the method :meth:`to_str` accepts an optional parameter to define the encoding used to serialize the handler's content.

 Configuration Files
 -------------------

-While not an standard file format, the format supported by the :class:`ConfigFile` class can be used for example to manage some configuration files found in Unix systems.
+While not a standard file format, the format supported by the :class:`ConfigFile` class can be used for example to manage some configuration files found in Unix systems.

 It is also useful to study this handler class as an example of a file handler with some structure.
 This is an excerpt of the :file:`setup.conf` file from the :mod:`itools` package::

     # The name of the package